-Rachael Powers '03 recently wrapped up her sixth season as head softball coach at Wheaton College guiding the Lyons to their first NCAA Tournament appearance since 2004 with a 30-12 season overall, the ninth highest win total in a single-season in program history.
+Rachael Powers '03 is entering her seventh season as head softball coach at Wheaton College.
+Last spring, Powers guided the Lyons to their first NCAA Tournament appearance since 2004 with a 30-12 season overall, the ninth highest win total in a single-season in program history.
 On May 9, 2013, Powers also reached the 100-career win milestone as the Blue and White defeated Becker College, 6-0, in the Eastern College Athletic Conference (ECAC) semifinals en route to their first-ever ECAC Championship.

 Additionally in 2014, Wheaton received its first national ranking since 2005 as the Lyons compiled a 17-1 start to begin the season to earn the No. 25 spot on the National Fastpitch Coaches Association (NFCA) Division III Top 25 poll.
 The Blue and White also rattled off a 17-game winning streak from March 9-28, the second-longest run in program history, to jump as high as No. 21 in the poll during the season.

 In 2013, Wheaton posted a 28-16 record - the program's 14th season with 25 or more wins (at the time) - en route to its first-ever ECAC Championship.
 The Lyons had three student-athletes named to the New England Women's and Men's Athletic Conference (NEWMAC) All-Conference team and two student-athletes named to the Academic All-Conference team.
 Emma Hart and Jenna Rocha were also named to the National Fastpitch Coaches' Association (NFCA) All-New England team.